Unit VIII. Healing the Soul

 Daily life for indigenous people is constantly in touch with the other

 worlds.
 Rituals keep the beliefs fresh and intact.
-Guidance is
+Guidance

+practice.
 Prayer is a way of life.

 Exercise: Soul Retrieval